 There are several other features you should consider, including:

 - Image storage capacity

 - Connectivity with other peripheral devices

 - Printer capabilities

-The amount of time and effort you put into buying your ultrasound equipment will help reduce the cost and ensure you find the best portable ultrasound machines or stationary machines on the market.
+Your time and effort in researching suitable ultrasound equipment will help reduce the final cost.
+Plus, it will ensure you find the best portable ultrasound machines or stationary machines on the market.